-Since each role has different needs and responsibilities, we designed a different side of the app for them to use.
+Since each role has different needs and responsibilities, we designed a different side of the app for each of them.
+The final result was a 3-sided app for each user group, tailored to their specific needs, pain points, and goals.

-Afterward, we started phase 2 of the project to focus on the advocate role and onramping.
-Unfortunately, after completing that scope of work, Wonder & Wander shut down and handed off the project to another development team.
-Foster the City brought me onto their internal team and I became the bridge in the handoff and final stage of the app until launching V1.0.
+In between V0 and V1, Wonder & Wander shut down and handed off the project to Yalantis.
+Foster the City brought me onto their internal team and I became the bridge in the handoff and final stage of the app until launching V1.

 01

-I drove on research, understanding the background of the project, and leading the design sprint and brainstorming sessions.
+I drove on research, understanding the ins-and-outs of FTC, communicating with the client, and leading the design sprint and brainstorming sessions.

 02